jadinV/csci2041/Hwk_05/warmup.md

 `= 1 * prod l2`

-- by def of prod
+- by definition of prod

 `= prod [] * prod l2`